PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

              ARRAY[0.2, 0.5, 0.3]::double precision[],
              ARRAY[0, 1, 2]::double precision[]);

-Categoricals share UUIDs through a v5 hash of their wires, so two ``categorical(probs, outcomes)`` calls with the same arrays produce the same gate.
-Calls with the same arrays but distinct fresh ``gate_input`` keys (in the underlying block encoding) remain independent; in practice the constructor mints a fresh key per call, so two calls with the same arrays produce two *independent* categorical draws.
+Each ``categorical(probs, outcomes)`` call mints a fresh block anchor, so two calls with the same arrays produce two *independent* categorical draws.
+(Exception: a single-outcome categorical, where exactly one entry of ``probs`` is positive, collapses to :sqlfunc:`as_random` of the corresponding outcome at construction time; two such calls with the same outcome value then share the v5-keyed ``as_random`` gate.)

 .. note::